 - Paying for College – Going off to college is filled with firsts, and for many people it’s their first major financial decision.
 It can be complicated to make decisions on how to pay for college, to compare financial aid and loan options, and then later to figure out how to pay the monthly student loan bill.
 This tool is here to walk you through your options and provide answers to many of your questions.

 - Planning for Retirement – Many people look at retirement as a period when they can spend more time with family and friends, start new activities, or even travel.
 Social Security benefits are all or a part of many retirees’ income.
 We know that many people choose the age to claim their benefits based on limited information.
 Our tool helps you explore your financial choices when it comes to deciding when to claim your Social Security retirement benefits.
 The “Planning for Retirement” tool is also available in Spanish.

-- Owning a Home –Owning a home is a dream for many people, but it can also mean borrowing a lot of money to make that dream a reality.
+- Buying a House –Owning a home is a dream for many people, but it can also mean borrowing a lot of money to make that dream a reality.
 Our suite of tools and resources guides you through the mortgage process and helps you consider what type of loan is best for you.

 - Getting an Auto Loan – Our newest resource helps you take control of your auto loan.
 To help you find the best deal for you we’ve created a shopping sheet that will help you compare auto loans.
 Along with the worksheet, we walk you through the process from planning to closing the deal, including information on what’s negotiable.

 - Managing Someone Else’s Money – Managing your own finances can be a daunting task, but many people in America are also managing money or property for someone else.
 If you’re acting as a financial caregiver, for example under a power of attorney or as a court-appointed guardian, we’ve created guides to help you understand your responsibilities.
 The guides also deliver resources and tips to help you protect your loved ones from fraud and scams.